bcgov/GDX-Analytics/examples/python_example/README.md

 ## GDX Analytics Python Example

 This code is a proof of concept of Python code required to add Snowplow instrumentation using the initial CFMS proof of concept model.
-For more information on the Snowplow Java Tracker see https://github.com/snowplow/snowplow-python-tracker.
+For more information on the Snowplow Python Tracker see https://github.com/snowplow/snowplow-python-tracker.

 ## Project Status